-During the same meeting, supervisors Pete Vander Poel (D-2), Dennis Townsend (D-5) and Kyler Crocker (D-1) were called out for their lack of personal protective gear by Megan Casebeer-Solano, a deputy district attorney and recently elected member of the Visalia Unified School District Board of Trustees, who was in attendance as a labor representative.
+During the same meeting, supervisors Pete Vander Poel (D-2), Dennis Townsend (D-5) and Kyler Crocker (D-1) were called out for their lack of personal protective gear by Megan Casebeer-Soleno, Senior Deputy Public Defender, and recently elected member of the Visalia Unified School District Board of Trustees, who was in attendance as a labor representative.

-“I’m shocked to see there are three supervisors not wearing masks here today,” Casebeer-Solano said.
+“I’m shocked to see there are three supervisors not wearing masks here today,” Casebeer-Soleno said.
 “Be leaders.
 Protect our community.
 Grow up.”